logoify/logoify/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently workiLogo design
+- 🔭 I’m currently working
+- Logo design
 - Graphic design
 - Flyer design
 - Business card design